open-data/oc_search/README.md

 pages](https://docs.djangoproject.com/en/3.1/intro/install/).
 OCS has been tested on both Windows 10 and CentOS/RHEL 7.
 It is highly recommended that users have some basic familiarity with Django before using OCS.

-OCS requires a database backend that is supported by Django such as PostgreSQL or MySQL.
+OCSS requires a database backend that is supported by Django such as PostgreSQL or MySQL.
 Initial development can be done with the SQLite engine that is included with Python.

-OCS also requires access to a Solr server.
+OCSS also requires access to a Solr server.
 For information on installing Solr, please visit the [Apache Solr Reference Guide](https://lucene.apache.org/solr/guide/).

 ### Installation Steps ###

-1. Clone the OCS project from GitHub: https://github.com/open-data/oc_search
+1. Clone the OCSS project from GitHub: https://github.com/open-data/oc_search

 1. Clone the SolrClient project from GitHub: https://github.com/open-data/SolrClient